We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-Business transformation plans remain on track.
-The group is ahead on plans to improve stock efficiency and reduce inventory by 20%, back to pre-COVID levels (c.£600mn) by year-end.
+The group is ahead on plans to improve stock efficiency and reduce inventory by a further 20% this year, back to pre-COVID levels (c.£600mn) by year-end.

-Free cash outflows narrowed from £260mn to £20mn as clearing excess inventory helped free up cash.
-Cash on the balance sheet stood at £330mn, up 6.5% on last year.
+Free cash outflows narrowed from £259mn to £21mn as clearing excess inventory helped free up cash.
+Net debt stood at £652mn, down 16.2% on last year.

-There was no change to full-year guidance, including a 5-15% sales decline and positive cash generation.
+There was no change to full-year guidance, including a 5-15% sales decline and a return to growth in the final quarter.

 Our view

-ASOS is in the midst of a transformation, and profitability rather than growth remains the top priority.
-The transition isn't pretty, with sales declining at double-digit rates and the group turning loss-making.
-Sales are expected to keep moving lower in the new financial year but under the hood, there are signs that ground-level operations are improving.
+ASOS is undergoing a significant makeover, shifting focus to profitability and cash generation.
+The transition isn't pretty, with sales declining at high double-digit rates and the group remaining loss-making.
+But sales declines are set to ease in the second half and under the hood, there are signs that ground-level operations are improving.

 Back in May last year, it took steps to shore up the balance sheet.
-Around £80m of funds were raised through issuing new equity shares and £275m worth of debt has also been refinanced.
-This cash injection has provided the wiggle room to execute the ongoing transformation which includes removing unprofitable brands from the platform and re-evaluating the returns proposition.
+Around £80mn of funds were raised through issuing new equity shares and £275mn worth of debt was also refinanced.
+This cash injection provided the wiggle room to execute the ongoing transformation which includes removing unprofitable brands from the platform and re-evaluating the returns proposition.

 Despite an improving outlook on the profitability front, there are still challenges to navigate.
-Active customer numbers were trending lower last year.
+Active customer numbers have declined 14% year-on-year.
 This means for now, profitability and cash flow will have to come from streamlining current operations and squeezing more out of each customer.
 This needs to be managed carefully.
 Other retailers like Next are closing the gap, and compromising on what gives ASOS an advantage in service, like convenient delivery and returns, could impact long-term growth.

 And, as part of the profitability drive, ASOS reallocated resources away from international markets, where extensive investment has so far yielded weak results.
 But cutting costs in areas like this could be problematic in the long run.
 International markets, especially the US, hold the key to the group's future growth, and sacrificing investment in these markets now could come back to bite ASOS when conditions recover.